I am not a morning person.

 In Korea, early morning prayer is a staple of the church.
 Crowds of middle-aged women (and others) faithfully arise with the sun to seek God’s face and intercede on behalf of their loved ones.

 Some would call it beautiful.
-Some would call it incredibly religious.
+Some would call it overly religious.

 I personally don’t know if I could make it a life habit, but I enjoyed it as a one-time thing (or possibly two-time thing).